yashLadha/ssh-tail/README.md

 To solve this comes `ssh-tail`.
 It is a binary to tail log files from remote ssh machines and store them locally into your system for debugging or storage purpose.
+It is controlled by a JSON config which saves me time of creating multiple ssh-session either using a window managers or some bash script which does that for me.
+Logic for creating new filenames based on the unique flag.

 It assumes that you have an unecrypted private key and present in your home folder inside an `.ssh` folder.